lindazeng979/SIM-RAG/README.md

     ```

 ## Prepare Data
-1. Downloaded our prebuilt corpus files `corpus.pkl`, `wiki_corpus.pkl`, `retriever_settings.pkl`, and `wiki_retriever_settings.pkl` into the `bm25_search/corpus` directory for retrieval.
+1. Download our prebuilt corpus files `corpus.pkl`, `wiki_corpus.pkl`, `retriever_settings.pkl`, and `wiki_retriever_settings.pkl` into the `bm25_search/corpus` directory for retrieval.

 ```bash
 git clone https://huggingface.co/datasets/dyang39/SIM-RAG-Corpus bm25_search/corpus
 ```

-3. Prepare the Original Datasets
+2. (Optional) Prepare the original datasets.

-Place the downloaded three datasets in the `data/original/` folder.
-Alternatively, you can download the 2wikimultihopqa dataset from the dataset GitHub and place the folder containing the JSON files in the `data/` directory.
-Then, run dataset preparation scripts.
+The datasets have already been prepared and are ready to use.
+However, if you'd like to prepare them yourself, you can place the 2WikiMultihopQA dataset (downloaded from its [GitHub repository](https://github.com/Alab-NII/2wikimultihop)) in the `data` directory, and the scripts will automatically load HotpotQA and TriviaQA directly from Hugging Face.
+Once ready, run the following scripts to process the datasets:

 ```bash
 python /data/prepare_2wikimultihopqa.py
 python /data/prepare_triviaqa.py